Skip to the main content.

 On a technical level, portals operate as secure web-based platforms that patients can access through the internet using a computer or mobile device.
 Once a patient creates an account and logs in, the portal interfaces with the EHR to retrieve the patient's personal health information.
 This information can include medical history, test results, and medications.

-However, a deeper look reveals significant drawbacks.
+However, a deeper look reveals drawbacks.

 See also: Are patient portals the best way to communicate with your patients?